Belan-Mihail/cooking-blog/README.md

 - Additional rights section contains a list of post categories, as well as a block with quotes about food.

-- The header and footer sections are standard for the entire site.

 ## Post Detail Page

 - The page consists of three sections: header, main section and footer.
 The footer and header sections are standard for the entire site

 - The main section displays the full text of the post with a cover image on the left and a description on the right.
 Below is a block with the date the post was created and the author.
 Below is a block with comments and a comment form for authorized users.

-- The header and footer sections are standard for the entire site.

 ## Update Post Detail Page